aurelia/aurelia.github.io-old/_harp/docs.md

 >**Note:** If you are using ES5 instead of ES6, add an `es5` attribute.
 Doing so will "turn on" functionality, which makes using these languages easier.

 Often times you want to configure the framework or run some code prior to displaying anything to the user though.
 So chances are, as your project progresses, you will migrate towards needing some startup configuration.
 In order to do this, you can provide a value for the `aurelia-app` attribute that points to a configuration module.
-This module should export a single function names `configure`.
-Aurelia invokes your `configure` function, passing it the Aurelia object which you can then use to configure the framework yourself and decide what, when and where to display your UI.
+This module should export a single function named `configure`.
+Aurelia invokes your `configure` function, passing it the Aurelia object which you can then use to configure the framework yourself and decide what, when, and where to display your UI.
 Here's an example configuration file:

 ```javascript
 import {LogManager} from 'aurelia-framework';